Svelto Methodology Framework

 Each organization has one Super Administrator who holds primary compliance authority and is responsible for program configuration and attestation obligations.
 The Super Administrator may provision additional Administrators, who share attestation authority within the same system constraints.
 All attestation events are logged under the individual Administrator's named identity, regardless of role level, ensuring every approval and rejection is attributable to a specific person.
 No anonymous or role-level attestations are permitted.

-4.2 Objective Pass/Fail Evaluation
+4.2 Objective Response Evaluation

 Scenarios use structured multiple-choice responses delivered through the configured communication channel.
-Pass/fail is an exact-match comparison between the employee's selected option and the pre-attested correct option.
+Evaluation is an exact-match comparison between the employee's selected option and the pre-attested correct option.
 No fuzzy matching, partial credit, or AI interpretation occurs during evaluation.

 The following metrics are Administrator-configurable, subject to system-enforced constraints: